stefcenti2022/Pewlett-Hackard-Analysis/README.md

 <img src="./Resources/mentorship_eligibility.png" alt="Mentorship Eligibility" width="500"/>

-- The number of potential retirees compared to the number of employees that were born in 1965 is too great to expect the reitiring roles to be filled by just this chorhort of employees.
-In order to get a reasonable number of employees to fill these roles we needed to expand our search to include birthdates starting in 1965 through 1975.
-Shown below we can see that this number is much closer to what we will need to fulfill the roles in the next few years:

 ## Summary
 TODO: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."